Magniler/IntProg1_E25/Session1/slides/session1.typ

 == Preparation for next time

+---

-=== Finish the exercises for today
+=== Finish the exercises on todays module
-But please do not spend more than 2-3 hours on them
+But please do not spend more than 2-3 hours on them.
+If you get stuck:
+- Ask your fellow students for help
+- Ask a chatbot to explain it to you and guide you through a solution
+- Ask me next session.

+---

 === Get Setup in GitHub Classroom
 Follow the following link and do the following: